 There are no secrets kept from an iPhone

 At least, not in terms of where you have been.
-Ever wonder how the iPhone is able to, upon you getting in your car, automatically pull up directions to work?
-Or, when you leave work, how it knows you are heading home?
+Ever wonder how your iPhone is able to automatically pull up directions to work when you get in the car?
+Or when you leave for the day, how it knows you are heading home?

 It’s not only part of location services, but a separate and more in-depth thing called “Significant Locations.”